Poolitzer/poolitzer.github.io/_pages/starting.md

 ### Check your page
 `new_page.url`
 As you can see, new_page has some attributes.
-One of these is the URL of your Telegra.ph post, which you can see in you command line now :D
+One of these is the URL of your Telegraph post, which you can see in you command line now :D

 ## Where to go now